 Overview of Japan's Dairy Industry

-Japan is a major force in the global dairy landscape, renowned for its innovative dairy processing technologies and the widespread consumption of ultra-high-temperature (UHT) milk.
-The industry reflects a compound annual growth rate (CAGR) of 7%, demonstrating strong demand for premium dairy offerings.
+Japan is a significant force in the global dairy landscape, renowned for its innovative dairy processing technologies and widespread consumption of ultra-high-temperature (UHT) milk.
+The industry reflects a compound annual growth rate (CAGR) of 7%, indicative of a strong demand for premium dairy offerings.

 Dairy Cattle and Milk Production

-As of 2023, Japan has approximately 1.63 million head of dairy cattle, producing about 7.5 million metric tons of milk annually.
-The milk processing volume exceeds 6.5 million metric tons per year, highlighting the country's robust processing capabilities.
+As of 2023, Japan maintains approximately 1.63 million head of dairy cattle, producing about 7.5 million metric tons of milk annually.
+The country's milk processing volume exceeds 6.5 million metric tons per year, showcasing its robust processing capabilities.

 Cheese and Milk Powder Production

 Japan produces around 58,000 metric tons of cheese annually.
-Additionally, the production of milk powder and whey is approximately 200,000 metric tons per year.
+Additionally, the production of milk powder and whey is approximately 200,000 metric tons per year, highlighting the diversity of its dairy product offerings.

 Key Enterprises and Dairy Plants